Vicksburg campaign: Aftermath

-Although the Confederate killed and wounded in the battle and siege of Vicksburg were a relatively small 2,872, and Union 4,910, Grant captured his second Confederate army in its entirety (the first being at Fort Donelson): 29,495 surrendered.
+Although the Confederate killed and wounded in the battle and siege of Vicksburg were a relatively small 2,872, against 4,910 for the Union, the entire remaining Confederate force was captured, Grant's second captured army (the first at Fort Donelson): 29,495 surrendered.
 Most of the Confederates were paroled.
 The Union also captured significant quantities of artillery, small arms, and ammunition.
-The full campaign, since March 29, claimed 10,142 Union and 9,091 Confederate killed and wounded.
+The full campaign from March 29 claimed 10,142 Union and 9,091 Confederate killed and wounded.

-This was the second major blow to the Confederacy in the summer of 1863.
+This was the second major blow to the Confederacy in summer 1863.
 On July 3, Gen. Robert E. Lee's invasion of the North collapsed at Gettysburg.
 On July 4, the Stars and Stripes rose over Vicksburg.
 To the Confederates, surrendering on Independence Day was a bitter defeat.
 Union troops behaved well, mixing with Confederates and giving rations to starving soldiers.
 Speculators who had been hoarding food for higher prices saw their stores broken open and the contents thrown on the streets for the starving rebels.
 In his Personal Memoirs, Grant observed, "The men of the two armies fraternized as if they had been fighting for the same cause."
-But resentments lingered: allegedly tradition holds that the Fourth of July holiday was not celebrated by Vicksburg until World War II.
+But resentments lingered: tradition holds that the Fourth of July holiday was not celebrated by Vicksburg until World War II.
 This claim has been challenged because large Fourth of July celebrations were being held by 1907.

 The most significant result of the campaign was control of the Mississippi River, which the Union obtained completely after Port Hudson, which had been besieged by Banks since May 27, heard news of Vicksburg's fall and surrendered on July 9.
 The Confederacy was now cut in two; one week later, an unarmed ship arrived in Union-held New Orleans from St. Louis after an uneventful trip down the river.
 President Lincoln announced, "The Father of Waters again goes unvexed to the sea."